-Runners will be assigned to Corrals according to their expected finish times.
+Runners will be assigned to corrals according to their expected finish time.
 These will be printed on the back of your race bib.
 Please report to your assigned starting corral to help maintain a safer course and a better runner experience.
-All Corrals have the same race start time with no set time gaps or delays between the corrals.
+All corrals have the same race start time with no set time gaps or delays between the corrals.
 Please pay attention to race announcements, on-site signage and instructions.

 WHERE CAN I MEET MY FAMILY AND FRIENDS AFTER THE RACE?

 The easiest way to find your family and friends after the race is to have a plan beforehand.
 Picking an area near the post-race area or in the parking lot by your vehicle are good options.

 IS THERE A TIME LIMIT FOR THE RACES?

 City permits limit the race time available to participants.
 The courses will be closed at an 29:00 minute/mile pace.
 No race services including medical, aid stations or traffic control are available beyond this pace.

 In order to ensure safety, a Sweep Vehicle follows the race route to pick up participants who are unable to maintain this pace on a consistent basis.
 Participants are required to board the Sweep Van when so instructed by Race Officials.
 Course Marshals are instructed to retrieve bibs of all participants who refuse to board the van when instructed to do so.

 WHY IS THERE A TIME LIMIT?